GraceDurham/scrapy/README.md

 ### Test the spider.

-Change dirctory to the top directory scrapy/tutorial and run the spider The command tells scrapy to crawl charlotte.
+Change directory to the top directory scrapy/tutorial and run the spider The command tells scrapy to crawl charlotte.
 It looks in the spiders directory (scrapy/tutorial/tutorial/spiders) for a class with a name attribute that matches the name of the spider passed to "scrapy crawl" in this case its "charlotte"